interTwin-eu/teapot/README.md

 ## Version

-The current version of Teapot is 0.13.0.
+The current version of Teapot is 0.14.0, and it uses Storm-Webdav version 1.8.1.

 ## Authors